smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 Once disassembled, rinse each part with warm water to loosen surface residue.

-If the reclaim smells burnt or looks black and sludgy, don’t use it again.
-That material is overcooked and has lost most of its value.
-Discard it safely and clean your glass thoroughly.
+If the reclaim smells burnt or looks black and sludgy, it is spent.
+That material is overcooked and has lost its value.
+Discard it and clean your glass thoroughly.

 How Often Should You Clean?

-Cleaning frequency depends on how often you use your piece and whether you're collecting reclaim or just trying to keep things fresh.
+Cleaning frequency depends on how often you use your piece and whether you are collecting reclaim or just keeping things fresh.

 • Light use: Every 3 to 4 sessions